Heidelberg-NLP/amr-argument-sim/README.md

 cd amr-metric-suite/py3-Smatch-and-S2match/smatch/
 python s2match.py -f <firstamrfile> <secondamrfile> -cutoff 0.95 --ms
 ```

+Note I: S2match is only a small change to its ancestor Smatch (which is more or less S2match with cutoff=1.0), so Smatch will generally return similar results.

+Note II: Potentially useful graph alignments can be obtained by adding one or two lines in `s2match.py` main function (the alignment is contained in `best_mapping`).

+## Evaluate similarity via classification

-3. mix similarities with lambda=0.95.
+1. mix similarities with lambda=0.95.

-4. Evaluate against human scores, as contained in `data/UKP_aspect.tsv`.
+2. Evaluate against human scores, as contained in `data/UKP_aspect.tsv`.
 Macro F1: a) fuse 4-way labels to binary label (as described in [Reimers et al. 2019](https://arxiv.org/abs/1906.09821)), then b) use cross-val as described in Reimers for threshold (as also described in Reimers et al).
 For other evaluation metrics, Pearsonr, Spearmanr, etc. computation is straightforward.

-For steps 3 and 4 see the example by running
+See the example by running

 ```
 cd scripts
 ./evaluate_all.sh
 ```

-Note I: S2match is only a small change to its ancestor Smatch (which is more or less S2match with cutoff=1.0), so Smatch will generally return similar results.

-Note II: Potentially useful graph alignments can be obtained by adding one or two lines in `s2match.py` main function (the alignment is contained in `best_mapping`).

 ## Help